dsbarnes/tui-kanban/README.md

 - learn to move between sections
 - learn to change info in sections as one moves between them
 - ...probably so many more things
+- the user_input demo is very good, use it